-From Alaska Basin to Hurricane Pass, you cross an undulating, high plateau that’s entirely alpine, with sweeping 360-degree views of the mountains.
-The South Fork of Cascade Canyon is beautiful, especially the upper part of it, taking the spur trail leading south less than two miles to Avalanche Divide—a really nice section.
-It adds a few miles round-trip to your day, but that would put you right around your distance goal, at 25 miles.
+From Alaska Basin to Hurricane Pass, you cross an undulating, alpine plateau with sweeping 360-degree views of the mountains.
+The South Fork of Cascade Canyon is beautiful, especially the upper part of it, following the spur trail leading south to Avalanche Divide—a really nice section.
+It adds three miles round-trip to your day, but that would put you right around your distance goal, at 25 miles.

 I’ll suggest a variation on this route for you guys that’s slightly more direct, but more rugged, too, and I think more scenic: Well beyond (north of) Static Peak, hiking north toward Alaska Basin but before you reach it, you’ll see (if it hasn’t disappeared) an unmarked but obvious trail (it was obvious when I hiked it some years ago) branching right and going uphill.
 It leads to a notch at the south end of The Wall (that name is marked on maps) where you can easily cross over into the head of Avalanche Canyon.
 It’s actually a trail the park decommissioned decades ago, but still partly exists on the ground.

 The spur trail from South Fork of Cascade up to Avalanche Divide is the continuation of that same trail, and the only piece of it still in maintained condition.
-The park gave up trying to maintain the section of trail across the head of Avalanche Canyon, and there’s no trace of it remaining on Avalanche Canyon; but it’s reasonable cross-country hiking after you make an initial, steep and loose descent of scree—but not too bad.
-From Snowdrift Lake to Avalanche Divide is low angle, easy, and above treeline.
-Taking this route misses much of Alaska Basin and Hurricane Pass, but I think it’s worth the tradeoff for the greater sense of adventure and the scenery.
+The park gave up trying to maintain the section of trail across the head of Avalanche Canyon, and there’s no trace of it remaining on Avalanche Canyon; but it’s reasonable cross-country hiking after you make an initial, steep and loose descent of scree—not too bad for anyone with experience on steep scree.
+From Snowdrift Lake to Avalanche Divide is low angle, easy, and quite obvious.
+Taking this route misses much of Alaska Basin and Hurricane Pass, but I think it’s worth the trade-off for the greater sense of adventure and the scenery.
 However, it would be slower and much rougher.
 If you’s prefer a cruiser hike, stick with the maintained trails on the route I described above.

-A friend and I once dayhiked up Avalanche Canyon, over Avalanche Divide, and down Cascade Canyon to Jenny Lake, about 20 miles.
+I have also dayhiked up Avalanche Canyon, over Avalanche Divide, and down Cascade Canyon to Jenny Lake, about 20 miles.
 But Avalanche only has a rough user trail, and only through part of it, so it’s steep and hard.
-This Ask Me post describing eight big dayhikes in the Tetons includes that route.
+See a description of that hike in my story “8 Great, Big Dayhikes in the Tetons.”

-The photo in my “7 Pro Tips For Avoiding Blisters When Hiking” shows my friend’s feet at the end of that hike.
+The photo in my “8 Pro Tips For Preventing Blisters When Hiking” shows my friend David’s painful heels at the end of that hike.